 An ethical vulnerability hunt must be based on a few commandments.
 If not, undesirable results and consequences may arise.
 I have personally witnessed some of these commands being ignored during the execution of pen-tests, and I can assure you that the results are never positive.

 Let confidentiality and respect prevail in the course of executing your test.
 All information collected for the test must be treated with utmost privacy, from clear-text files to web-application log files.
 Do not use the obtained credentials to gain access to private lives or administrative platforms of corporates.
-If there is a need to access certain accounts, then its more appropriate to share the information or seek permission from the account holder or manager.
-Ethical hacking is a “watch the watcher” process, therefore involve relevant persons to build trust and gain support as you execute your hacking project.
+If there is a need to access certain accounts, it’s more appropriate to share the information or seek permission from the account holder or manager.
+Ethical hacking is a “watch the watcher” process.
+Therefore it involves relevant persons to build trust and gain support as you execute your hacking project.

 Hack with professionalism.
-As an ethical hacker, we must have firm principles based on upright moral values.
+As ethical hackers, we must have firm principles based on upright moral values.
 Ensure that your strategies and tools used are in line with the company’s security policy.
-Whether performing a penetration test for a personal computer or on an organization’s system, your executions should be aboveboard and support the security policy and goals of the given system.
+Whether performing a penetration test for a personal computer or on an organization’s system, your executions should be aboveboard and support the given system’s security policy and goals.
 No malicious intentions are allowed.

 One of the main challenges most people face while hacking their systems is the risk of inadvertently crushing the system.
 Some hackers make this mistake due to poor planning on how to execute their tests.
 Before intruding into any system, proper planning is needed.
 Planning should encompass 90% of the process, while execution should encompass just 10%.
 Take ample time to read through the documentation.
 Understand the usage and power of the security tools and techniques you intend to use.